 In this document you will find the main things I will be looking for in your paper.
 All content in this document is taken directly from the websites dealing with MLA format, unless otherwise stated.
-For anything not referred to below, use the MLA Handbook.1 space and 12pt unless otherwise noted.
+For anything not referred to below, use the MLA Handbook.

-Note that I have used single space and 10pt font, but you should always use double space and 12pt upless otherwise noted
+Note that I have used single space and 10pt font, but you should always use double space and 12pt unless otherwise noted.